Morton Dean comes from the era when television-news authority still depended on a person physically showing up.

 Morton Dean belongs in the rebuilt archive because he represents a durable kind of broadcast seriousness that is easier to praise in the abstract than to describe in one person.
 His life gives it shape.

 That is a better story than a list of jobs.
-It is a reporting life.
+It is a reporting life, built assignment by assignment.